18-carat/18-carat/README.md

 I'm **18-carat**, a developer from Texas<!-- (save me) --> who likes to automate things and make people's jobs easier.
 I currently work as Accessibility Team Lead for **Southeastern Oklahoma State University** and also maintain **CCAU**, a userscript suite to automate some aspects of course copies in the Canvas LMS.
+Some of my previous works include an assembler/disassembler/VM for the MARIE assembly language, an SRT file format parser, and a critical path calculator.

 I have worked with the following languages: